DJBenson/b4rngsdocs/docs/investing.md

 # Investing In B4RN

-Investing in B4RN supports the expansion of high-speed fiber optic broadband in rural communities.
+Investing in B4RN supports the expansion of high-speed fiber optic broadband in rural communities - including right here in Grindleton and Sawley!

 Key benefits include:

 * 5% annual return on investment, with the option to reinvest or withdraw earnings.
 * Community-driven: Shareholders directly influence project developments and help improve local infrastructure.